Why you should take a day off

 We’re stressed out, overwhelmed, often addicted to our digital advices and parched for a moment of peace and tranquility.
 This has become the new normal, a state of psychological and spiritual impoverishment that is constantly validated by the people, media, and institutions around us.
 We are afraid to be bored because we worry what that might say about us as people, so we keep tapping away at our devices even when we’re running on fumes and badly in need of a time out.
 We keep checking that work email, even after hours and on the weekends, to get another hit of self-worth even when we could find profoundly greater joy by taking a long walk in the park and returning to a state of natural calm.

-I suspect that this twentieth century phenomenon is linked to a large-scale sense of anxiety and need for security in an uncertain world.
+I suspect that this twenty-first century phenomenon is linked to a large-scale sense of anxiety and need for security in an uncertain world.
 When the ground beneath us feels less than solid and people around us are struggling to make ends meet or losing their jobs, we may feel irresponsible for taking a day simply to play and enjoy life.
 Some of us may also believe that we are obligated to excel in our careers due to subconscious attitudes we absorbed from our parents as children, having taken away the message that what you do as a profession is of paramount importance in life and determines who you are as a human being.

 It doesn’t have to be this way, though.
 Particularly if you are self-employed, you can and should arrange your work schedule (by setting boundaries, managing your time well, and communicating thoughtfully with your clients) to take a day off now and then.
 It’s not a “nice to have” as far as I’m concerned—it’s an imperative.
 Now that I work for myself, I view productivity simultaneously from the standpoint of an employee and the business.
 And I’ve quickly learned that taking time off is essential for avoiding burnout, which results in lower morale and a work product that doesn’t meet my standards.
 It’s precisely because I am serious about my work that I know it’s just as important to be intentional and strategic about not working as it is to keep aiming for greater achievements in my professional life and fuller self-realization as a person.